DestroyerBDT/Infra/README.md

 # Infra Block-list

 Welcome to Infra!
-Aimed at a hosts file to block a wide range of Meta services, including:
+Aimed at a hosts file to block a wide range of Meta & X (*Twitter*) services, including:

 - Facebook
 - WhatsApp